 The Brain Drain

 In concert with the evolution of BC’s physical topography in the 21st century, rural towns are losing inhabitants to bigger cities.
 Between 1951 and 2016, BC’s urban population grew from 68% of the total population to 86%.
 Riding this wave of urbanization, BC’s tech sector experienced massive growth in 2017, breaking a record with more than 100,000 individuals employed and employment growth of 2.9% (compared to 2.5% for BC overall).
 There’s jobs to be had, they just aren’t where they used to be.

 Greg has first-hand experience of the strong forces pulling talent from rural areas.
 After graduating from Simon Fraser University, there seemed to be few opportunities in Nelson that aligned with Greg’s career goals and interests: primarily sales, marketing and tech.
 He moved first to Toronto, then back to Burnaby where he founded Traction.
 Though he still has deep roots in Nelson, he wouldn’t have had these opportunities had he chosen to return home after graduating.

-Born in the tiny town of Sandon, Traction Developer Catherine Pellowski-Wright felt she had no choice but to look for work in the city.
+Born in the tiny town of Sandon, Traction on Demand Developer Catherine Pellowski-Wright felt she had no choice but to look for work in the city.
 “This problem has been getting progressively worse for decades,” says Catherine.
 “The opportunities for good employment in small towns are often quite limited.
 A single company might employ half the town — a precarious situation at best.
 As a teen growing up in a small town area, I didn’t see any local opportunities.
 I figured that if I didn’t leave I would be working in boring minimum wage jobs forever.
 That wasn’t a future I was interested in.”